 A second term Commissioner, Justice Martine Comte (France) has been a judge in France for more than 30 years, including having served as President of the Orléans Court of Appeal from 2011-2014.
 Prior to this her judicial career has been extensive and amongst other roles she has served as President of the Pontoise Tribunal of First Instance, President of the Bourgoin-Jallieu Court of First Instance and as Head of the Regional Administrative Department of Paris.
 She has also served as an Inspector of Judicial Services.
 Justice Comte is an Officer of the National Order of Merit and Knight of the Légion d’Honneur.
 In 2023, she was re-nominated to serve a second term as Alternate on the Executive Committee.

-Gulnora Ishankhanova is currently serving her first term as Commissioner.
-She is currently a legal expert with the Legal Problems Centre in Uzbekistan.
+Gulnora Ishankhanova is currently serving her third term as Commissioner.
+She is currently heading the “Oila” NGO in Uzbekistan working on family and women’s rights in particular.
+Earlier she worked as legal expert with the Legal Problems Centre in Uzbekistan.
 A leading lawyer in Uzbekistan she served as Chair of the Tashkent City Branch of the Uzbek Bar Association from 2000 to 2008.
 In addition she served as a member and co-chair of the Uzbek Bar Qualification Committee, as an expert of the Parliamentary Committee on Legislation and Judiciary and as a member of the Public Expert Council of the Uzbek Ombudsman’s Office.